kjx63/Github-Finder-v2-level3/README.md

     - SEARCH_USERS
     - SET_LOADING

-  - Move Users state to context (31) to render Users from Search
+  - Move Users and User state to context (31) to render Users from Search

     - Create reducer and actions
       - GET_USER

+  - Move getUsers Repo and create Reducer and actions for that (32)